 More information about Ferret Poop can be found on the following sites …

-The Ferret Poop Chart by Bruce H. Williams, DVM, DACVP (Has photos of different types of ferret poop)
+The Ferret Poop Chart by Bruce H. Williams, DVM, DACVP (Has a few photos of different types of ferret poop)

-The Complete Scoop On Ferret Poop by Bruce H. Williams, DVM, DACVP
+The Complete Scoop On Ferret Poop by Bruce Williams, DVM, DACVP

 DISCLAIMER: The information contained on this page is not meant to replace seeing a veterinarian if you think your ferret is ill.
 It’s only meant to supply general information on a particular illness which was obtained either from personal experience with my sick ferrets, or from books and/or the Internet.